Bregman scores winning run in 10th as Astros down KC 6-5

 Royals: 1B Carlos Santana was out of the lineup for a second straight game after injuring his hip running to first base in the ninth inning on Monday night.
 Santana has a grade 1 hip flexor strain and is listed as day to day.

-Astros: RHP José Urquidy (right shoulder discomfort) threw four innings in a rehabilitation start for Triple-A Sugar Land on Tuesday night and manager Dusty Baker said he will be evaluated to see if he needs another minor league outing. … INF Jacob Wilson was optioned to Sugar Land to make room for Bregman on the roster.
+Astros: RHP José Urquidy (right shoulder discomfort) threw four innings in a rehabilitation start for Triple-A Sugar Land on Tuesday night and Baker said he will be evaluated to see if he needs another minor league outing. … INF Jacob Wilson was optioned to Sugar Land to make room for Bregman on the roster.

 UP NEXT